Department of Music

 for training the next generation of opera singers through a comprehensive program

-within the Vocal Performance option in the Bachelor of Arts Degree.
+within the Vocal Performance option in the Bachelor of Music Degree.
 Students have

 the opportunity to perform in opera scenes and full productions with orchestra.
 Recent